Hopscotch

 We retain personal information as required by our enterprise records retention schedule, which varies by Service, business function, country, record classes, and record types.
 We calculate the retention period based upon the time the personal information is needed to: (a) fulfill the purposes described in this Privacy Statement, (b) meet the timelines required or recommended by regulators, professional bodies, or associations, (c) comply with applicable laws, legal holds, and other legal obligations (including contractual obligations), and (d) comply with your requests.

-It is our policy to post any changes we make to our Privacy Policy on this page with a notice that the Privacy Policy has been updated on the Website home page and App login.
+It is our policy to post any changes we make to our Privacy Policy with a notice that the Privacy Policy has been updated on the Website home page and App login.
 If we make material changes to how we treat our users' Personal Information, we will notify you through a notice on the Website home page and App login.
-The date the Privacy Policy was last revised is identified at the top of the page.
-You are responsible for ensuring we have an up-to-date active and deliverable email address for you, and for periodically visiting our Website and this privacy policy to check for any changes.
+The date this Policy was last revised is identified at the top of the page.
+You are responsible for ensuring we have an up-to-date active and deliverable email address for you, and for periodically visiting our Website and this Policy to check for any changes.

 To ask questions or comment about this Privacy Policy and our privacy practices, contact us at: